Skip to main content

 Fully preempted Spot Node Pools

 If all instances in a Spot Node Pool are preempted, the pool itself remains active but effectively scales to zero instances.
-The Spot Node Pool continues to exist in your cluster configuration and will automatically attempt to provision new instances when capacity becomes available again in the region.
+The Spot Node Pool continues to exist in your cluster configuration and automatically attempts to provision new instances when capacity becomes available again in the region.
 Your workloads remain in a pending state until instances rejoin the pool.

-Handling preemption events
+Handle preemption events

-Monitoring preemption events
+Monitor preemption events

 You can watch for preemption warnings using kubectl events: